Broderick Law Firm, LLC

 • Uninsured motorist coverage in the same amount as your bodily injury liability coverage

-You also have the option of purchasing higher limits on the coverages listed above, and to buy additional types of insurance such as:
+You may also choose to purchase additional types of insurance such as:

-• Towing coverage, which pays for a tow and associated labor if your vehicle is disabled on the road.
+• Towing coverage, which pays for a tow and associated labor if your vehicle is disabled on the road

-• Rental reimbursement, which covers the cost of a rental car (up to a specific limit) while your vehicle is being repaired.
+• Rental reimbursement, which covers the cost of a rental car (up to a specific limit) while your vehicle is being repaired

 What to Do If You’re Hit by an Uninsured Driver

 If you’ve been in a motor vehicle accident and suffered significant losses, it is in your best interest to talk to an experienced car accident lawyer as soon as possible.
-Whether you will be making a claim with the other driver’s insurance carrier, your own insurance provider, or directly against the driver, the process can be complicated and simple mistakes can seriously harm your case.
-That’s true even if the claim is with your own insurance carrier–don’t assume they’re on your side just because you are their customer.
-Insurance companies improve their bottom lines by minimizing the compensation they pay out.
+Whether you will be making a claim with the other driver’s insurance carrier, filing a claim under your own uninsured motorist coverage, or pursuing compensation directly from the driver, the process can be complicated.
+Simple, innocent mistakes can seriously harm your case.

 To schedule a free consultation with attorney Kevin P. Broderick, just call 978-459-3085 right now.
 Kevin has been helping people who were injured in Massachusetts and New Hampshire car accidents for decades, and can provide the knowledge, guidance, and determination you need.